alexkingorg/wp-fullscreen-preview-button/README.txt

 == Upgrade Notice ==

-= 1.2 =
+= 2.0 =
-* First release on WordPress.org
+* This version requires WordPress 4.1 or later
-* Compatibility with WordPress 3.5
+* Compatibility with the distraction free writing environment in WordPress 4.1